 Founded in 1995, Fern is an organisation based in the heart of the EU, dedicated to protecting forests and the rights of people who depend on them.
 Fern makes decisions by consensus and build campaigns together with social and environmental organisations and movements across the world.
 It identifies the threats facing the world’s forests, and works with affected peoples, social and environmental organisations and policy makers to devise and deliver solutions where the EU can make a difference.

-The Forest Stewardship Council (FSC) has over 26 years of experience in setting the gold standard for sustainable forest management around the world.
+The Forest Stewardship Council (FSC®) has over 26 years of experience as a leader in sustainable forest management, operating a rigorous and trusted forest certification system.
 FSC’s unique democratic standard-setting process enables forest owners, communities and businesses to jointly make decisions on issues impacting forests today and in the future.

 Programme for the Endorsement of Forest Certification